Healthy Foods for Your Dog, PB-Nana Mini Muffins Recipe

 Fish: You know how fish is good for you?
 It’s good for dogs too in most of the same ways: It benefits their brains, joints, eyes, and more.
 Shrimp are safe too, as long as they’re fully peeled with the tails off.
 (You might wanna chop ‘em up too, so they’re easier to chew.)

 Yogurt: "But HG, isn't dairy bad for dogs?"
 Ordinarily, yes!
 However, the probiotic bacteria in yogurt makes it easy for them to digest.
 (FYI, cheese is also safe for dogs in moderation.)
 Stick to the plain varieties and not those with added sweeteners, particularly artificial ones.
-Give your good boy (or girl) a savory parfait with yogurt and chicken.
+Give your good boy (or girl) a savory parfait with no-salt-added green beans, shredded carrots, plain Greek yogurt and chicken.
 Yum time!

 Corn: Fun fact: Corn is one of the most common ingredients in commercial dog food.
 Hence, feeding your pooch cooked kernels of corn is fine.
 (But NO cobs, silly!)

 Peanut Butter (Unsalted & Unsweetened): Not all nuts are pet friendly, but peanuts are A-OK.
 (Technically, they're legumes, not nuts!)
 Make sure you choose a PB that has no sugar, salt, or other ingredients added.
 Mix that peanut butter into a quickie parfait with apples.
 Make it a double, and enjoy a serving for yourself!

 Doggie No-NosUnder no circumstances should you let your dogs eat chocolate, garlic, xylitol (found in gum), almonds, macadamia nuts, or ice cream.
 Yes, they'd look cute licking an ice cream cone, but it’s definitely not good for them...